Interested in learning how to play the guitar?

 The third note on the E string is G, a keynote.
 If you want to locate the position of G on the string D, you will find it to be on the 5th fret.
 But, it is one octave higher than the G. Similarly, other keynotes of the E string, A and B, lie on the 7th and 9th fret of string D.

 The same concept applies to all the balance notes.
 The C note on the D string will lie on the 10th fret instead of the 8th fret on the E string.
 So, you just have two add two frets to the position of any note on the E string to get its position on string D.

 This logic works for the 3rd to 12th fret on string D. For the 1st and 2nd fret, since the notes circle repeats after twelve notes, the 11th and 12th fret on the E string will apply.

 E. Notes on the G string

 You can apply the same pattern to find the notes on the G string.
 You just need to use the A string instead of the E string as the starting point.
 The keynote C, found on the third note of the A string, lies on the fifth fret of string G. The D note is found on the 7th fret, and so on.
 In essence, you can add two frets from the position on string D to obtain the fret number on string G.

 Like the string D, this method applies from the 3rd to the 12th fret.
 The 1st and 2nd frets are the same as the 11th and 12th frets on the A string.

 F. Notes on the B string

-You can use the same logic by using A as the starting string.
+You should use A as the starting string for the notes of the 5th string.
 You will find that you can name the first 10 frets by going two frets backward this time.
 This means the note on the 3rd fret of the A string becomes the note on the 1st fret of the B string, and so on.
 The 11th and 12th frets on the fifth string carry the same notes as the 1st and 2nd frets of the A string, though one octave higher.